 Can I get the treatment area wet or go swimming during treatment?

 Showering / swimming in salt water is fine.
 Swimming in chlorinated pools is not recommended.
-Pat the skin dry, do not rub it.
+After swimming pat the skin dry, do not rub it.

 What happens if I lose/gain weight while I'm having my radiotherapy?